 - I'm a fan boy of Captain America!
 Did they remember the time he was possessed by some alien thing and I kicked him in the crotch to save the world though?

 - Expy: of Deathstroke.
-"Wade Wilson" is eben a play on "Slade Wilson".
+"Wade Wilson" is even a play on "Slade Wilson".

-- Fan Boy: Of Betty White.
-And she loved my movie!
+- Fan Boy: Of The Golden Girls.
+RIP Bea.
+And Betty White loved my movie!
 Another proud moment.

-- Fanservice: ...unless she's wearing her mask. : ) and though I'm not supposed to know it, she got her face healed during our team up in Deadpool Corp, so now she's beautiful even without her mask.
+- Fanservice: While Lady Deadpool is wearing her mask. and though I'm not supposed to know it, she got her face healed during our team up in Deadpool Corp, so now she's beautiful even without her mask.
 Well, beautiful in a "Drawn By Rob Liefeld" kinda sense.

 - Flanderization: Some people say that my wackiness and fourth-wall breaking has been taken so far that it undercuts the violent and self-destructive psychoses inherent to my character.
 On the other hand, does the Marvel Universe really need another Canadian with Rage Issues, Regenerating Healing Powers, and a convoluted backstory complicated by Swiss-Cheese Memory, or a flamboyant joke-cracker in a red costume, whose snark covers up his inner angst?